Swim Bladder Disease In Bettas (Causes and treatment guide)

 This article will also go over how to cure betta swim bladder disease.
 I will provide some links to additional information on several underlying conditions that can lead to swim bladder problems.

-If you are new to betta fish care, I have a great article: Betta Fish Care Guide And Species Overview For Beginners, which provides a great deal of helpful information.
+If you are new to betta fish care, I have a great article on betta fish care, which provides a great deal of helpful information.

 A swim bladder is a gas-filled internal organ used as a buoyancy aid.
 It can be inflated or deflated with oxygen by the betta fish.
 As the swim bladder inflates, the betta fish will rise to the surface, and as it deflates, the betta fish will sink.